Maintaining our green spaces

 This means we must continue to look at how we increase income and reduce spending, so that we can protect essential services for those residents most in need.

-Following a review, we identified more than 400 green spaces across the borough which we had been maintaining but are not registered as owning.
+We identified more than 400 green spaces across the borough which we had been maintaining but are not registered as owning.

-We will also no longer maintain sites where the council is not the registered owner of the land and it is also not considered to be required for the safe operation of the public highway.
+We no longer maintain sites where the council is not the registered owner of the land and it is also not considered to be required for the safe operation of the public highway.

 If you want to buy land which has previously been used and maintained as green space, open space, park land, highway verge or highway visibility splay – or any other civic or publicly maintained land or land with designated use – we advise you to proceed cautiously.